latex3/babel/README.md

 ```
 3.48   2020-07-31 (development)
-       - New keys to customize labels (chapter, enumerate, etc.).
+       - New tools to customize some labels (like chapters in CJK and
+         Hungarian).

 3.47   2020-07-13
        - Fixes: